StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 too much unsent data to the buffer in the first place.
-If the backlog of unsent data is kept reasonably low, that gives the source more flexibility decide what to put into the buffer next, when that opportunity arrises.
+If the backlog of unsent data is kept reasonably low, that gives the source more flexibility decide what to put into the buffer next, when that opportunity arises.

 # Indirect Backpressure